skreis/gws-emulator/README.md

 ## Sample Client / Server

 The following are example client & sample server applications which can be used to emulate the capability of the HTCC e-Services chat server.
 Chat threads are persisted to disk and therefore the server can be restarted without fear of losing data.
+Note: the server emulator does not evaluate the `apikey` header.

 When a client initiates a chat thread with the server, a "system" participant will join who will provide a periodic message of type "External" to the thread.
 In addition, an "agent" participant joins at a random interval shortly thereafter (< 5 seconds).
 As each message is submitted from the client, another message is added from the "agent" to the thread using a non-scientific method of evaluating the last character from the client's message and attempting to respond with an appropriate string.